 The waters round Manuel Antonio are some the best places to see whales in Costa Rica.
 Due to migration patterns of humpback whales it’s possible to see them for nine months of the year in this part of the Pacific Ocean – one of the longest whale watching seasons in the world.
 The whales migrate south from December to March and migrate north again from July to October.

 A whale watching tour on a catamaran cruise is a great way to spend a day and get out on the water.
-We visited in September and took a fabulous 5-hour catamaran tour with Iguana Tours from Quepos Marina.
+We visited in September and took a fabulous 3.5-hour catamaran whale watching tour from Quepos Marina.
 We watched a mother humpback and her calf for over an hour before stopping near the beach Play Biesanz for kayaking, snorkelling and a meal.
 The views of the Manuel Antonio coastline from the water are incredible.

 Fishing trips are also available from Marina Pez Vela in Quepos from companies like Reel In Luxury Fishing and Quepos Fishing Charters or Jackpot Fishing.